ibm-cloud-docs/connected-trade-platform/white-paper.md

 ## Trade finance market
 {: #trade-finance-market}

-The global trade finance market size was evaluated at $10.52 trillion in 2023 and is slated to hit $13.66 trillion by the end of 2032 with a Compound Annual Growth Rate (CAGR) of nearly 2.94% between 2024 and 2032.
+The global trade finance market size was evaluated at $46.84 billion in 2023 and is slated to hit $62.64 billion by the end of 2028 with a Compound Annual Growth Rate (CAGR) of nearly 6.1%.

 ![Trade Finance Market](images/TradeFinanceMarket.drawio.svg "Trade Finance Market"){: caption="Trade Finance Market" caption-side="bottom"}